Installation

 ],

-});Then pass your plans to the main options:
+});Then pass your products to the main options:

 export const paykit = createPayKit({